karimarttila/karimarttila.github.io/_posts/2020-10-26-clojure-power-tools-part-1.md

 ### Introduction

 I have been working at [Metosin](https://www.metosin.fi) for some months now and I'm learning new Clojure tricks almost every day.
 I list here some of my favorite Clojure tricks that I have learned either from various Clojure presentations or at Metosin.
 I know that for a newcomer Clojure might be a bit weird language and newcomers usually don't know simple productivity tricks.
-Hopefully this presentation makes it a bit easier for newcomers to start being productive with Clojure.
+Hopefully, this presentation makes it a bit easier for newcomers to start being productive with Clojure.

 ### Start Doing It

 If you are a complete newcomer in the Clojure land I have one recommendation: Just start doing it.
-Choose an editor, install required tools and start learning.
+Choose an editor, install the required tools, and start learning.
 The most important thing is that you start learning with a Clojure REPL.
 And with an editor that has good integration with the Clojure REPL.
 There are several options:

 - [Emacs](https://www.gnu.org/software/emacs/) with [Cider](https://github.com/clojure-emacs/cider)
 - [IntelliJ IDEA](https://www.jetbrains.com/idea/) with [Cursive](https://cursive-ide.com/)